apache/phoenix-site/site/source/src/site/markdown/columnencoding.md

 When using SINGLE_CELL_ARRAY_WITH_OFFSETS encoding, one has to use a number based column mapping scheme.
 An attempt to use SINGLE_CELL_ARRAY_WITH_OFFSETS with COLUMN_ENCODED_BYTES = NONE will throw an error.

+###How to disable column mapping?
+To disable column mapping across all new tables, you need to set <code>phoenix.default.column.encoded.bytes.attrib</code> to 0.
+One can also leave it on globally and have it disabled selectively for a table by setting the COLUMN_ENCODED_BYTES = 0 property in the create table statement.